 In order to read the most recent temperature measurement data, the Pointer Register must be set or have been previously set to 00h.
-If the Pointer Register has already been set to 00h, the Temperature Register can be read by having the Master first initiate a Start condition followed by the AT30TS74 device address byte (1001AAA1 where "AAA" corresponds to the hard-wired A2-0 address pins).
-After the AT30TS74 has received the proper address byte, the device will send an ACK to the Master.
-The Master can then read the upper byte of the Temperature Register has been clocked out of the AT30TS74, the Master must send an ACK to indicate that it is ready for the lower byte of the temperature data.
-The AT30TS74 will then clock out the lower byte of the Temperature Register, after which the Master must send a NACK to end the operation.
-When the AT30TS74 receives the NACK, it will release the SDA line so that the Master can send a Stop or repeated Start condition.
+If the Pointer Register has already been set to 00h, the Temperature Register can be read by having the Master first initiate a Start condition followed by the AT30TS75 device address byte (1001AAA1 where "AAA" corresponds to the hard-wired $A{2-0}$ address pins).
+After the AT30TS75 has received the proper address byte, the device will send an ACK to the Master.
+The Master can then read the upper byte of the Temperature Register.
+After the upper byte of the Temperature Register has been clocked out of the AT30TS75, the Master must send an ACK to indicate that it is ready for the lower byte of the temperature data.
+The AT30TS75 will then clock out the lower byte of the Temperature Register, after which the Master must send a NACK to end the operation.
+When the AT30TS75 receives the NACK, it will release the SDA line so that the Master can send a Stop or repeated Start condition.
 If the Master does not send a NACK but instead sends an ACK after the lower byte of the Temperature Register has been clocked out, then the device will repeat the sequence by outputting new temperature data starting with the upper byte of the Temperature Register.

 If 8-bit temperature resolution is satisfactory, then the lower byte of the Temperature Register does not need to be read.
-In this case, the Master would send a NACK instead of an ACK after the upper byte of the Temperature Register has been clocked out of the AT30TS74.
-When the AT30TS74 receives the NACK, the device will know that it should not send out the lower byte of the Temperature Register and will instead release the SDA line so the Master can send a Stop or repeated Start condition.
+In this case, the Master would send a NACK instead of an ACK after the upper byte of the Temperature Register has been clocked out of the AT30TS75.
+When the AT30TS75 receives the NACK, the device will know that it should not send out the lower byte of the Temperature Register and will instead release the SDA line so the Master can send a Stop or repeated Start condition.

-The Temperature Register defaults to 0000h after device power-up or reset; therefore, the system should wait the maximum conversion time (t{CONV}) for the selected resolution before attempting to read valid temperature data.
+The Temperature Register defaults to 0000h after device power-up or reset; therefore, the system should wait the maximum conversion time ( $t{CONV}$ ) for the selected resolution before attempting to read valid temperature data.
 Since the Temperature Register is a Read-only register, any attempts to write to the register will be ignored, and the device will subsequently respond by sending a NACK back to the Master.

-Figure 5-2.
+Figure 6-2.
 Read Temperature Register - 16 Bits